 Eat the bread of life, don’t just taste it

+Consider Judas.
 Along with the other disciples Judas was involved in a supernatural ministry that saw him casting out demons and healing the sick (Mk 6:13).
 He may have even prophesied in Jesus’ name.
 Judas tasted the goodness of the word of God but ultimately he rejected it.
 When he walked out of the first communion he walked out on Jesus.
-He was basically saying, “No, your blood and your body are not good enough for me.”
-Judas preferred a DIY religion to the grace of God.
+He was basically saying, “Your blood and your body are not good enough for me.”
+Judas preferred DIY religion to the grace of God.

 Hebrews 6:4-6 says that it is impossible for people like Judas to be brought back to the place of repentance.
 Why?
 Because they have heard the truth and rejected it.
-They have followed the way of Cain, held to the teaching of Balaam, and are in danger of ending up like Korah.
 Those who have never heard the good news of God’s grace may yet receive it.
 But those who have heard and hardened their hearts toward it, are well and truly lost.

 So, as the Holy Spirit says: “Today, if you hear his voice, do not harden your hearts as you did in the rebellion, during the time of testing in the desert.”
 (Heb 3:7-8)

 Judas heard the voice of the Living Word but hardened his heart.
 He became restless to the point of suicide.
-He never came to the place of repentance.
-He never entered that rest which comes only through faith in Christ.
+He never came to the place of repentance, and he never entered that rest which comes only through faith in Christ.

 In Hebrews 5 and 6 we learn that Jesus has been designated by God as a priest forever in the order of Melchizedek.
 To a Hebrew reader raised on the covenant of law, this would have been an astonishing announcement: “Jesus, the eternal high priest, will forever mediate a new and superior covenant of grace underwritten by the unshakeable oath of God.”
 There are only two possible responses to such an announcement: